fritz-max/Winning-FACCAxDC-Forecasting-Competition-2020/README.md

 - Linkedin Post: ?

 ## The Case
-The challenge was about forecasting hourly Energy Consumption in Spain based on a dataset containing weather data for 6 largest cities in spain.
+The challenge was about forecasting hourly Energy Consumption in Spain based on a dataset containing weather data for 6 largest cities in spain: Madrid, Barcelona, Valencia, Sevilla, Zaragoza and Malaga.

 <img src="https://github.com/fritz-max/energy-forecasting/blob/master/images/spain.png" width="300">